From Edinburgh to Loch Ness: 5 Best Ways to Get There

 We may earn a commission from affiliate links ()

-While Scotland's larger cities in the south, such as Glasgow and Edinburgh, are well served by public transit, things can be a little more challenging when you set your sights on top attractions like Loch Ness and the Scottish Highlands.
-Not only are these places to visit quite remote, but that incredibly stunning scenery tends to affect how you get there.
+While Scotland's larger cities in the south, such as Glasgow and Edinburgh, are well served by public transit, things can be a little more challenging (or interesting!) when you set your sights on top attractions like Loch Ness and the Scottish Highlands.
+Not only are these great places to visit in Scotland, they also happen to be quite remote, and that incredibly stunning scenery tends to dictate how you get there.

-For those staying in the nation's capital and planning on enjoying a trip to the Highlands, we've put together the following list of the top ways to travel from Edinburgh to Loch Ness.
+For those choosing to stay in the nation's capital and who are planning on enjoying a trip to the Scottish Highlands, we've put together the following list of the top ways to travel from Edinburgh to Loch Ness.

 Note: Some businesses may be temporarily closed due to recent global health and safety issues.